oliver0/prime-jquery-intro/README.md

 ## Selectors: `JQ-SEL`

-The primary app.js file in the root dir is for introducing jQuery, DOM/DOM loading, etc. It also contains examples of the various kinds of selectors to cover.
+The selectors dir contains code for introducing jQuery, DOM/DOM loading, etc. It also contains examples of the various kinds of selectors to cover.
 Comment/uncomment the lines to demonstrate their usage.

 ## Forms: `JQ-FRM`